 If the RTIC Option is installed in your unit, then you can configure (turn on or off) and get status information via the command line interface.
-To confirm whether this option is installed from the command line issue the following command:
+To confirm whether this option is installed, issue the following command:

-$RTM3205 \ reply$: The Real-Time Iono Corrections Option is Installed.

-(If the option is installed.)
+Command:installed_sw_optsTycho II reply:The Real-Time Iono Corrections Option is Installed.(If the option is installed.)